When Does Testosterone Peak After Injection?

 Despite this, many men require testosterone therapy to support optimal hormone levels.
 This can be due to any number of root causes; thyroid problems, hormonal dysfunction, andropause, or physical injury/trauma.

-When men complain about depression, low sex drive, and low energy – despite being in their early twenties or thirties, this is often a clear indication of the need for an endocrinologist.
+When men complain about depression, low sex drive, and low energy – despite being in their early twenties or thirties, this is often a clear indication of .

 While TRT or testosterone is not a ‘cure all,’ it is increasingly apparent that many of these issues are deeply connected to hormonal problems.